dionfarc1983/TSWD_F2026_templates/critique-by-design.md

 ## Step two: the critique

 The production dashboard effectively supports real-time monitoring by consolidating production, operator, and quality information into a single display, making it a valuable tool for operators, supervisors, and managers.
+Using Stephen Few's Data Visualization Effectiveness Profile as an evaluation framework, the dashboard was assessed based on clarity, visual hierarchy, readability, and its ability to support efficient decision-making (Few, 2021).
 Its greatest strength is the level of operational detail and transparency it provides.
-However, the crowded layout, extensive use of colors, and limited visual hierarchy make it difficult to quickly identify the most critical information, such as overall line performance and target attainment.
+However, the crowded layout, extensive use of colors, and limited visual hierarchy make it difficult to quickly identify the most critical information, such as overall line performance and target attainment, which are essential characteristics of effective dashboard design (Few, 2006).

 For the redesign, I plan to focus on reducing visual clutter, improving readability, strengthening visual hierarchy, and highlighting performance indicators that require immediate attention.
 I would also like to use this opportunity to gather feedback from my peers on our dashboard to identify additional opportunities for improving its clarity, usability, and decision-support capabilities.

 ## Step three: Sketch a solution